 As we know, children love to play.
-It comes with a heap of mental, physical, social and emotional benefits, and is key to children living active and happier lives.
+It comes with a heap of mental, physical, social and emotional benefits.
+Therefore we consider it key to children living active and happier lives.
 Play is often categorised into two sections, structured and free play.
 In this article, PlaySmart will explore the different types of play and which we recommend.

 Structured Play

 Structured play means play that is led, organised and/or supervised by adults.
-This can involve any number of activities, such as running, jumping, reading, dancing and so on, and there is usually a routine or ‘end goal’ set in place by the adult overseeing the playing.
+This can involve any number of activities, such as running, jumping, reading, dancing and so on.
+There is usually a routine or ‘end goal’ set in place by the adult overseeing the playing.

 Benefits of Structured Play

-Just as free play comes with its own set of unique benefits, so does structured play; both are as equally as important when it comes to teaching children valuable life skills, although they each have something unique from the other.
+Just as free play comes with its own set of unique benefits, so does structured play.
+Both are equally important when it comes to teaching children valuable life skills.
+Although they each have something unique from the other.
 Some of these benefits include:

 Free Play